The winter seasonal journal is special. It records the surprising things that happen in this quiet, sleepy season.

 Why not learn the difference between evergreen trees?
-Evergreens (or conifers) are trees which keep their thick green leaves throughout winter.
-Evergreens are trees like spruce, pine and fir.
+Evergreens (or conifers) are trees that keep their thick green leaves throughout winter.
+Evergreens are trees like spruce, pine, and fir.
 Perhaps, you can study them to learn the differences between them.
 If you have a Christmas tree during this season it is a good place to start.

 In late winter, tree sap rises and the maple sugaring harvest begins.
 Late winter is also the time that tree buds begin to swell.
 Take notice of which trees buds swell first and all the other conditions that coincide.
 What is the air temperature?
 And what else is happening at the same time?
 This is phenology.